The Walker Family

 In 2005, Walker was deployed to Iraq to serve in Operation Iraqi Freedom.
 About a month into the mission, while stationed as a gunner on a presence patrol, Walker’s Humvee was hit by an improvised explosive device (IED).
-He was ejected nearly 60 feet from the vehicle.
+He was ejected nearly 60 yards from the vehicle.
 As a result of the incident, a member of Walker’s platoon was killed in action (KIA), and Walker suffered a severe spinal cord injury.
 Residual effects of the accident resulted in post-traumatic stress disorder (PTSD), traumatic brain injury (TBI) and debilitating migraines.

 Due to health complications following the spinal cord injury, Walker had his left leg amputated below the knee.
-Walker is a father to two sons and hopes to one day start a “Boy to Man” outreach program to teach young boys how to be productive men and fathers in the future.
+Walker is a father to two children and hopes to one day start a “Boy to Man” outreach program to teach young boys how to be productive men and fathers in the future.
 Walker has a passion for volunteering and giving back to his community.